arcathrax/lemonjuce/docs/dsp/implementing_an_iir_filter.md

 ### Peak Filter

 Now lets define the function.
 We first start of by reading any parameters from our [APVTS](/parameter_handling/implementing_an_apvts) and storing them in a temporary variable, so we can read them better.
 Please note, that you **need to have parameter's named `Peak Freq`, `Peak Quality` and `Peak Gain`** or else this wont work.
+The quality parameter should be between 0.5 and 5, wile 0.5 creates a very gentle slope and 5 creates a very steap slope.
 Next, we will calculate the coefficients.
 Thankfully JUCE has a helper class, that can help us out.
 This is the `juce::dsp::IIR::Coefficients<float>` part.
 Here we also define, what type of filter we want.
 Lastly, we will replace the old coefficients with the new ones.
 Here we assume, that you have a stereo audio plugin with a `leftChain` and a `rightChain`.

 **file:** `PluginProcessor.cpp`